Design Goals

 Fleet & Asset Management Redesign

-We rebuilt the Fleet Management dashboard with real-time visibility into:
+We rebuilt the Fleet Management dashboard with visibility into:

 • Device status, calibration health, and battery life